contactflowstatesociety-87/English-Lessons/project_log.md

         setIsInfoLoading(true);
         setShowInfo(true);
         setInfoSources([]);
-        const prompt = `
-            For a Turkish-speaking English learner, provide a simple definition, common usage tips, and two example sentences (with Turkish translations) for the English ${item.type === 'vocabulary' ? 'word' : 'phrase'} "${term}".
+        const prompt = `What is the meaning and common usage of the English ${item.type === 'vocabulary' ? 'word' : 'phrase'} "${term}"?
+Provide a simple explanation and an example sentence for a Turkish-speaking English learner.`;
-            Format the response as clean, readable text.
-        `;
         const { text, sources } = await geminiService.generateTextWithSearch(prompt);
         setInfoContent(text);
         setInfoSources(sources);